TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 At runtime and in realtime, the user can update the parameters to have an impact on the system.

 #### Inputs
-- input_chopSpringTrigger - this input is binded to the right red button in the example project.
-Shooting on that button will pass a value going from 0 to 1 as CHOP data.
+- input_chopSpringTrigger - this input is bound to the right red button in the example project.
+Shooting  that button will pass a value going from 0 to 1 as CHOP data.

 #### Outputs
-- chop_springTriggerValue

-In this example, chop_springTriggerValue is being used to drive the positions of a sphere on its height.
+- chop_springTriggerValue - being used to drive the position of a sphere vertically.

 ### .tox file
-Self explenatory.
+Self explanatory.
 See comments of previous sections.

 ### Blueprint, UE dataflow and specifics